aryanbhardwaj29/mumbai-metro-planner/README.md

 - **Geopy** → to work with user location
 - **NetworkX** → to calculate shortest path between stations
 - **JSON** → to store metro station data

+# 📂 Project Layout

+data/ → contains metro_stations.json, which stores all metro station details like names, lines, coordinates, and fares.

+notebooks/ → includes metro_planner.ipynb for running and testing the project inside Jupyter Notebook.

+src/ → holds the main Python logic:

+route_planner.py for shortest route and fare calculation,

+nearest_station.py for finding the nearest metro station,

+utils.py for helper functions like loading data and formatting results.

+main.py → entry point of the project, which integrates all functions and gives outputs.

+requirements.txt → lists all Python dependencies required to run the project.

+README.md → documentation of the project.